feathersjs/feathers/docs/guides/cli/service.class.md

 <BlockQuote type="tip" label="Note">

 The generic types for a database service are always `AdapterService<MessageType, DataType, ParamsType, PatchType>`.
-The `MessageService<MessageParams extends Params = MessageParams>` generic is used to change the parameter type when using this service interface as a [client side service](./client.md).
+The `MessageService<ServiceParams extends Params = MessageParams>` generic is used to change the parameter type when using this service interface as a [client side service](./client.md).

 </BlockQuote>